flopperemasterd-glitch/Roaba-X/readme.md

 - garantat tigan proof ❌

 ## Disclaimer
 For educational purposes only.
-But you may use Roaba X however you like as it is not that powerful and not configured to bypass anticheat
+But you may use Roaba X however you like as it is not that powerful and not configured to bypass anticheat ( yet :) )

 ## License
 MIT or whatever, just don't let the gypsies steal the roaba 🛞